 Since there isn’t a ton that hackers can do with just the email address, they’re not going to stop there.
 “When a hacker knows your email address, they have half of your confidential information—all they need now is the password,” warns Greg Kelley of Vestige Digital Investigations.
 They employ a few different methods to access it, the most common being the phishing email.
 This is an email, in the guise of being a legitimate email from a trusted source, designed to trick you into logging in.
 “They might create a legitimate-sounding email that appears to be sent from a service such as Amazon, eBay, Paypal, or any number of other popular services… Links in phishing emails will always direct the user to a purposefully built website that looks identical to the real service,” explains Ray Walsh, a digital privacy expert at ProPrivacy.com.
 “However, if people use the login on that fake website, the hacker instantly receives the credential and password for the real account.”

 Another way they can do this, ironically, is by sending you an email saying that your account is compromised or has been accessed from a new device, so you need to change your password for security reasons.
-(You've almost definitely gotten one of those at one point or another!)
+(You’ve almost definitely gotten one of those at one point or another!)
 When you change your password, then your account really is compromised and the hacker has your password.
 Once hackers have your password, the range of things they can do becomes much greater.
-Luckily, being able to recognize these signs you're about to fall for a phishing email can keep you from falling victim.

 Access your online accounts